aprendendodiovane/aprendendodiovane/README.md

 * 🌍  I'm based in Porto Alegre, Rio Grande do Sul, Brazil
 * ✉️  You can contact me at [diovane.rossato@gmail.com](mailto:diovane.rossato@gmail.com)
-* 🧠  I'm learning React and Next.js
+* 🧠  I'm learning Golang
 * 🤝  I'm open to collaborate on Projects

 ### Skills